Skip to content

 lint Lint a .mthds/.toml/.plx file for errors (delegates to plxt)

-models List available model presets, aliases, waterfalls, and talent mappings
+models List available model presets, aliases, and waterfalls (--format markdown\|json, default: markdown)

-doctor Check config, credentials, and model health
+doctor Check config, credentials, and model health (--format markdown\|json, default: markdown)

 Output Contract

-Success — written to stdout:
+JSON success — written to stdout:

 {